 However, he was arrested very quickly, in 1977, for possession of a firearm and bombing.

-From the beginning, the prisoners tried to protest with the “Blanket Protest (1976-1981)” and the “Dirty Protest (1978-1981)”.
-This is a protest technique in which the prisoners refuse to dress in prison uniforms and live naked, wrapped in only a blanket.
-To this refusal to wear the uniform is then added a veritable war on hygiene, where prisoners refuse to wash, urinate and defecate everywhere in order to place the prison in a deplorable sanitary state.
+From the beginning, the prisoners tried to assert their rights with the “Blanket Protest (1976-1981)” and the “Dirty Protest (1978-1981)”.
+This is a protest technique where prisoners refuse to wear the prison uniform and live naked, wrapped in only a blanket.
+In addition to this refusal to wear the uniform, there was a real war on hygiene, where the prisoners refused to wash themselves, urinating and defecating everywhere in order to put the prison in a deplorable sanitary state.

-He started a hunger strike on 1 March 1980, in order to raise public awareness of the IRA’s actions and the London government’s attitude towards Northern Ireland.
-Bobby Sands was accompanied by other IRA members who were determined to go to the end to make their voices heard, accepting the possibility of death.
+He started a hunger strike on March 1, 1980, in order to raise public awareness of the actions of the IRA and the attitude of the London government towards Northern Ireland.
+Bobby Sands was not alone in this action: he was accompanied by other members of the IRA, firmly determined to go all the way to make themselves heard…

 During this strike, the death of a Republican MP from Fermanagh and South Tyrone arouses a lot of interest, and Bobby Sands cannot help but run for the position.
 The Catholics then proposed Sands as a candidate, and he was finally nominated on April 9, 1981, where he won over Harry West.

 Faced with this unexpected victory, the London government decided to counter Bobby Sands by passing an electoral law aimed at prohibiting prisoners from playing any political role and running for office while incarcerated (this law is known as the Representation of the Peole Act).

 Losing his seat in the House of Representatives, Bobby Sands decided to continue his hunger strike and continue to protest.
 The pain is intense, and very quickly, the Northern Irishman is bedridden in the prison infirmary.
 Doctors came regularly to see him, urging him to eat… in vain.